maguerrieri/gcsim_run_config/README.md

 Step 2:** **Narrow Down Weapons/Arti Sets**

 In the location you picked, create a new txt file with only the weapons/artifacts to be considered using either their full name with no spaces, no uppercase, and no special characters, or using a nickname [recognized by gcsim](https://docs.gcsim.app/reference/), one per row.
+To consider 2pc2pc artifact set combinations, write both sets on the same row- the program will know that since they're in the same entry they should be two 2pc sets and not one 4pc.
 Name your file whatever you want.
 For example, I want to compare Azurelight to LoFI and Freedom-Sworn since I'm very excited about Skirk's strong melt damage potential with Nahida buffing her, so I might make a file named SuperCoolSkirkWeps that just looks like the below lines:

 azurelight